 - How long you want to be autonomous (no trip to the grocery store)?

 - Do you buy large-size items?

 We personally owns a Novakool R5810: 5.8 cubic feet (including a small freezer).
-We live full time in the van and we wouldn’t want any smaller than this.
+We live full time in the van and we wouldn’t want anything smaller than this.
 We (to be read as “Isabelle”) prepare almost everything from scratch (no transformed food), so we like to have all the basic ingredients available in the fridge.
 Indeed, with our Atwood Range (faroutride.com/wedgewood-vision-range-review) and decent countertop space, we didn’t “downsize” our cooking.
 We still eat the same as when we lived in a house.

 That being said, most of the full-timers we meet have a smaller fridge and seem fine.
-Once again, there is not a single answer!
+Once again, there is not a single correct answer!

 4- The Ice Cream Gate